 Shoulder arthroscopy is a procedure Brent J. Morris, MD, uses to examine the inside of the shoulder joint and/or repair certain problems.
 As a board-certified orthopedic surgeon, Dr. Morris can perform this procedure effectively while minimizing your risks.
-To learn more about shoulder arthroscopy, contact Dr. Morris’ Lexington, KY, office to make an appointment or schedule one online.
+To learn more about shoulder arthroscopy, contact Dr. Morris’ Lexington, KY, office.

 Shoulder arthroscopy is a minimally invasive surgical procedure Dr. Morris can use to diagnose problems within your shoulder.
 In some cases, he may be able to treat certain issues arthroscopically as well.